demisto/content/Packs/ManageEngine-ADSelfServicePlus/README.md

 Note:
 Make sure that the time zone of the logs are set to UTC.
+Time parsing is based on "TIME" field (UTC epoch).

 For additional information, refer to the official ManageEngine [documentation](https://www.manageengine.com/products/self-service-password/kb/siem-system-integration.html).